 Step 5: Use image-to-video for precise control

-Step 6: Add explicit no-jitter cues
+Step 6: Add explicit smooth-motion cues, and keep them physical

 smooth motion, no jitter, continuous frame-to-frame coherence,